 Some of the changes include:

 - An industry first COVID-19 case log, so workers understand the COVID-19 picture airport-wide

 - Plexiglass barriers installed to provide distance between workers and passengers at check in counters and the CBSA and USCBP halls

 - A comprehensive cleaning program, including innovative test programs for deep clean fogging of high traffic areas

 - Enhanced indoor air filtering and monitoring, including a public air-quality reporting portal

-- The GTAA announced that it would be installing Plexiglass barriers separating the front and back seats in all airport-licensed taxis and limos
+- Plexiglass barriers have been installed to separate the front and back seats in all airport-licensed taxis and limos

 What you can do